10 Industrials Stocks With Whale Alerts In Today's Session

 These itemized elaborations have been created using the accompanying table.

-• Regarding ACHR (NYSE:ACHR), we observe a call option trade with bearish sentiment.
-It expires in 94 day(s) on October 18, 2024.
-Parties traded 33565 contract(s) at a $6.00 strike.
-The total cost received by the writing party (or parties) was $1.0 million, with a price of $30.0 per contract.
-There were 20414 open contracts at this strike prior to today, and today 69340 contract(s) were bought and sold.
+• Regarding UBER (NYSE:UBER), we observe a call option trade with bullish sentiment.
+It expires in 2 day(s) on July 19, 2024.
+Parties traded 900 contract(s) at a $70.00 strike.
+The total cost received by the writing party (or parties) was $56.7K, with a price of $63.0 per contract.
+There were 25374 open contracts at this strike prior to today, and today 12599 contract(s) were bought and sold.

-• Regarding UAL (NASDAQ:UAL), we observe a put option sweep with bullish sentiment.
-It expires in 31 day(s) on August 16, 2024.
-Parties traded 92 contract(s) at a $50.00 strike.
-This particular put needed to be split into 18 different trades to become filled.
-The total cost received by the writing party (or parties) was $42.3K, with a price of $460.0 per contract.
-There were 9704 open contracts at this strike prior to today, and today 3264 contract(s) were bought and sold.
+• Regarding AAL (NASDAQ:AAL), we observe a put option sweep with bearish sentiment.
+It expires in 9 day(s) on July 26, 2024.
+Parties traded 2002 contract(s) at a $11.00 strike.
+This particular put needed to be split into 39 different trades to become filled.
+The total cost received by the writing party (or parties) was $84.0K, with a price of $42.0 per contract.
+There were 17238 open contracts at this strike prior to today, and today 1340 contract(s) were bought and sold.

-• For RUN (NASDAQ:RUN), we notice a call option trade that happens to be bullish, expiring in 185 day(s) on January 17, 2025.
-This event was a transfer of 250 contract(s) at a $20.00 strike.
-The total cost received by the writing party (or parties) was $75.0K, with a price of $300.0 per contract.
-There were 14067 open contracts at this strike prior to today, and today 886 contract(s) were bought and sold.
+• For PBI (NYSE:PBI), we notice a call option trade that happens to be neutral, expiring in 30 day(s) on August 16, 2024.
+This event was a transfer of 150 contract(s) at a $5.00 strike.
+The total cost received by the writing party (or parties) was $33.3K, with a price of $222.0 per contract.
+There were 7186 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.

-• Regarding CAT (NYSE:CAT), we observe a call option trade with bearish sentiment.
-It expires in 10 day(s) on July 26, 2024.
-Parties traded 460 contract(s) at a $365.00 strike.
-The total cost received by the writing party (or parties) was $181.7K, with a price of $395.0 per contract.
-There were 140 open contracts at this strike prior to today, and today 347 contract(s) were bought and sold.
+• Regarding GEV (NYSE:GEV), we observe a call option trade with bullish sentiment.
+It expires in 184 day(s) on January 17, 2025.
+Parties traded 20 contract(s) at a $180.00 strike.
+The total cost received by the writing party (or parties) was $40.4K, with a price of $2020.0 per contract.
+There were 432 open contracts at this strike prior to today, and today 41 contract(s) were bought and sold.

-• Regarding FDX (NYSE:FDX), we observe a call option trade with bearish sentiment.
-It expires in 549 day(s) on January 16, 2026.
-Parties traded 10 contract(s) at a $300.00 strike.
-The total cost received by the writing party (or parties) was $54.1K, with a price of $5415.0 per contract.
-There were 530 open contracts at this strike prior to today, and today 38 contract(s) were bought and sold.
+• Regarding UNP (NYSE:UNP), we observe a put option trade with bullish sentiment.
+It expires in 548 day(s) on January 16, 2026.
+Parties traded 50 contract(s) at a $210.00 strike.
+The total cost received by the writing party (or parties) was $51.2K, with a price of $1025.0 per contract.
+There were 135 open contracts at this strike prior to today, and today 0 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.